The existence of suitable sets in locally compact strongly topological gyrogroups: Abstract

 \section{Abstract}

-A subset $S$ of a topological gyrogroup $G$ is said to be a {\it suitable set} for $G$ if the identity element $0$ is the unique accumulation point of $S$ and $\langle S\rangle$ is dense in $G$.
+A subset $S$ of a topological gyrogroup $G$ is said to be a {\it suitable set} for $G$ if $S$ is discrete, the gyrogroup generated by $S$ is dense in $G$, and $S\cup \{0\}$ is closed in $G$, where $0$ is the identity element of $G$.
 In this paper, it is proved that every locally compact strongly topological gyrogroup has a suitable set, which gives an affirmative answer to a question posed by F. Lin, et al. in \cite{key14}.